Barr Trail: Trail

 On average, it can take six to ten hours to reach the summit from the trailhead.
 Many people schedule their hikes or overnight stays so that they are on the summit by noon in the summer, with the return trip down the mountain shortly after to avoid the threat of lightning.
 (Note: In 2008, Backpacker magazine said that Barr Trail is one of the country's top 10 most dangerous hikes because of the danger of lightning strikes.
 They advise that hikers begin to descend from the summit by noon to get below the timberline before there is a threat of a lightning strike.)
 Other considerations are managing altitude, temperature, and weather changes.
-For instance, regardless of the season it may be 40 degrees colder on the summit than at the trailhead.
+For instance, regardless of the season it may be 40 Fahrenheit degrees (≈ 22 °C) colder on the summit than at the trailhead.